-Eating, shopping, and hanging out in an often-overlooked Cambridge square
+Eating, shopping, hanging out in an often-overlooked Cambridge square

 Off the T’s beaten track, Cambridge’s Inman Square is something of a hidden gem.
-Unlike the city’s more famous squares—Harvard, Central, and Kendall—you can’t get there directly by subway, although several MBTA buses pass through.
-A culturally diverse East Cambridge neighborhood, at the junction of Cambridge and Hampshire streets, Inman Square is a treasure trove of multicolored storefronts and restaurants.
-Likely named for Ralph Inman, a wealthy 18th-century Boston merchant, the square today is home to professionals, working people, and students from nearby MIT and Harvard.
+Unlike the city’s more famous squares—Harvard, Central, and Kendall—you can’t get there directly by subway, but several MBTA buses pass through.
+At the junction of Cambridge and Hampshire Streets, the culturally diverse East Cambridge neighborhood is a treasure trove of multicolored storefronts and restaurants.
+Likely named for Ralph Inman, a wealthy 18th-century Boston merchant, the square today is home to professionals, working-class folks, and students from nearby MIT and Harvard.
 With strong Brazilian and Portuguese influences, the neighborhood has a vibrant flair.

 1200 Cambridge St.

 The oldest Portuguese restaurant in the Boston area, Casa Portugal has been serving authentic dishes since 1976.
-Specializing in meat and seafood, the restaurant offers fresh clams, fried steak, and grilled squid.
-The portions are large, and the traditional Portuguese fries served with most entrees are crispy and delicious.
+Specializing in meat and seafood, it has fresh clams, fried steak, and grilled squid.
+The portions are large, and the traditional Portuguese fries served with most entrées are crispy and delicious.
 An extensive wine list complements the menu.

 1255 Cambridge St.

-For a sweet finish, swing by Christina’s Ice Cream and choose from dozens of homemade varieties.
-While the chocolate and vanilla are popular, the real draw is the shop’s uncommon flavors, like adzuki bean, ginger molasses, honey lavender, and licorice.
-Seasonal offerings such as fresh rose and fresh mint help beat the summer heat, while eggnog and peppermint stick are wintertime favorites.
-The shop also sells sorbets and hard frozen yogurts.
+For a sweet treat, swing by Christina’s, where you can choose from dozens of varieties, all made from scratch.
+While the chocolate and vanilla are popular, the real draws are the uncommon flavors, like burnt sugar, adzuki bean, ginger molasses, and Mexican chocolate.
+Seasonal offerings, such as fresh rose and fresh mint, help beat the summer heat, while eggnog and peppermint stick are wintertime favorites.
+The shop also offers a rotating list of seasonal sorbets and vegan options.

 1271 Cambridge St.